Breaking the Spell (Dennett book)

 Breaking the Spell: Religion as a Natural Phenomenon is a 2006 book by American philosopher and cognitive scientist Daniel Dennett, in which the author argues that religion is in need of scientific analysis so that its nature and future may be better understood.
-The "spell" that requires "breaking" is not religious belief itself but the belief that it is off-limits to or beyond scientific inquiry.
+For Dennett the "spell" that requires "breaking" is not religious belief itself but the belief that it is off-limits to or beyond scientific inquiry.

 Synopsis

 The book is divided into three parts.
 Dennett's working definition of religions is: "social systems whose participants avow belief in a supernatural agent or agents whose approval is to be sought".
 He notes that this definition is "a place to start, not something carved in stone".

 Part I discusses the motivation and justification for the entire project: Can science study religion?
 Should science study religion?
 Dennett addresses the proposal by Stephen Jay Gould that science and religion represent non-overlapping magisteria (NOMA); science dealing with facts while religion deals with values, morality, and personal meanings.
 Noting that NOMA drew few adherents from either side, and that Gould's thesis is itself based upon a scientific view of the issues, Dennett concludes that religion must be open to scientific investigation.

 Part II proceeds to use the tools of evolutionary biology and memetics to suggest possible theories regarding the origin of religion and subsequent evolution of modern religions from ancient folk beliefs.

 Part III analyzes religion and its effects in today's world: Does religion make us moral?
 Is religion what gives meaning to life?
 What should we teach the children?
 Dennett bases much of his analysis on empirical evidence, though he often points out that much more research in this field is needed.